Conestoga Trail: North of Lancaster

-After leaving PA 462, the Conestoga Trail System walks north through an industrial area with a brief jaunt on local footpaths to the Conestoga River and then back to the same road.
+After leaving PA 462, the Conestoga Trail walks north through an industrial area with a brief jaunt on local footpaths to the Conestoga River and then back to the same road.
 The route is then on paved rural roads for about the next 15 miles, passing out of the Lancaster suburbs and entering an agricultural region with many historic farms as well as Amish and Mennonite communities.
 The trail uses Hunsecker's Mill Covered Bridge at 43.3 miles, and then Pinetown Bushong's Mill Covered Bridge at 45.2 miles; both of those lead over the Conestoga River.
 The trail uses an overpass above the US Route 222 freeway at 46.0 miles then briefly walks on Pennsylvania routes 272 and 722 before returning to paved farming roads.
 The hiker uses Zook's Mill Covered Bridge, this time over Cocalico Creek, at 49.9 miles.

-Starting at 52.2 miles, the Conestoga Trail System utilizes a segment of the Warwick-to-Ephrata Rail Trail for about 1.5 miles before returning once again to paved farming roads.
+Starting at 52.2 miles, the Conestoga Trail utilizes a segment of the Warwick-to-Ephrata Rail Trail for about 1.5 miles before returning once again to paved farming roads.
 Starting at 54.9 miles, the route traverses a series of private yards, commercial fields, and farm fields alongside Hammer Creek, followed by some more road walking, and then a return to Hammer Creek for more creekside hiking.